The bread

 In

-Cultured fats.
+Cultured butter.
 Salt.

 Not in